Skip to main content

 in an uncapped market, further limiting the taxi industry’s ability to compete.

-Metropolitan taxis currently have a restricted market through a licencing system.
+Metropolitan taxis currently have a restricted market through a licensing system.

 Since the early 1990s, many taxi licences were purchased as an investment –